OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 > To assemble kingdoms,
 > To pour out on them My indignation,
 > All My burning anger;
-> For all the earth will be devoured
+> For all the earth will be consumed
 > By the fire of My zeal.

 ---

 ## Zephaniah 3:9

-> For then I will restore to the peoples
+> For then I will grant to the peoples
-> Pure lips,
+> Pure speech,
 > So that all of them may call on the name of the Lord,
-> To serve Him shoulder to shoulder.
+> To serve Him together.

 ## Zephaniah 3:10